 These are birds of dry forests and scrubland, sometimes reaching pine-oak plantations, stretching from southern United States, Mexico and the whole of Central America including Honduras, Guatemala, Costa Rica and Panama.

-Unlike its showy green and blue cousins, this medium size hummingbird is a subtle but beautiful bronze colour tinged with iridescent green on the upperparts.
+Unlike its showy green and blue cousins, this medium sized South American hummingbird is a subtle but beautiful bronze colour tinged with iridescent green on the upperparts.